ChameleonCloud/docs/source/technical/sharing.rst

 First, the owner of an artifact must permit reproducibility requests.
 This can be revoked at any time, preventing future requests.
 Additionally, you must also give your artifact a value for "Hours a user has to reproduce."
 This value specifies how long a user will have access to Chameleon for.
+Consider how long it takes to run your experiment from start to finish as a lower bound for this value.
 The artifact owner must also assign their artifact to a project via the dropdown selector.
 As these requests are granting access to Chameleon resources, this is needed to tie granted requests to a PI.

 These fields can be accessed by navigating to an artifact's detail page, and then selecting "Share."
 At the bottom of the share page, you will see the